Camillolevi/Quoridor/README.md

 # Tips
 It contains a path-finder strategy to calculate the minimum path to reach a point.
 # Authors
-Camillo Levi / @Simone Frosini
+Camillo Levi / Simone Frosini